 I understand that AI is out of the box and there's no going back.
 And I get the appeal of having it do your work for you.
 However, that isn't learning what you're supposed to learn, it's learning to game the system.
-Would you want to rely on a doctor who relied on someone who cheated their way through med school to treat you?
+Would you want a doctor who relied on others to do their medical training for them?
 So why wouldn't the same principle apply to any other professional, including you?